 Hoover Ball is played with rules similar to tennis but uses a six pound medicine ball passed back and forth over an 8-foot net on a volleyball-sized court.
 Revived in 1988, the Hoover Ball Championship is held each year in West Branch, Iowa – Hoover‘s birthplace.

-#9.
-Which U.S. President was the first to sink a hole-in-one?
+#10.
+Which U.S. President was the only Eagle Scout?

 When Ford (Number 48) played for the University of Michigan football team they won the 1932 and 1933 National Championships.